Unidata/tds/docs/src/public/userguide/pages/thredds/TdmRef.md

 4. Partitions - in this case these are directories because this is a _directory partition_.
    * number of files in the partition
    * number of records in the partition
-   * number of seperate variables in the partition.
+   * number of separate variables in the partition.
-     _Inhomogenous partitions look more complex to the user._
+     _Inhomogeneous partitions look more complex to the user._
    * number of runtimes in the partition
    * number of horizontal (GDS), which are turned into groups
    * the starting and ending runtime. _Look for overlapping partitions_
 5. Sum of subpartitions for this partition
 6. Grand sum over all partitions
 7. Summary (n, start/end) of run dates
-8. list of all table versions found, count of number of records for each. _Possibility that variables that should be seperated by table version._
+8. list of all table versions found, count of number of records for each. _Possibility that variables that should be separated by table version._
 9. list of all variables found, count of number of records for each. _Possibility that stray records are in the collection._
 10. list of all GDS hashes found, count of number of records for each.
     **Possibility of spurious differences with GDS hashes**.